tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 a large number of 3rd party linting programs.
 Having your IDE constantly harass you about trivial errors can be distracting and fixing those errors immediately may be counter-productive

+Since linting has to parse the whole file, asynchronous linting will start to lag on larger and more complex files.
+Possibly an indication that you should split your files.
+You may just want to turn it off in these cases.
+For this blog, running `remark` command with all the settings above takes about 2 seconds.

 --------------------------------------------------------------------------------